eldoy/futest/README.md

 ```

 ### Commands
-- **test:** Takes a description and optional setup methods, then prints the description and current line number.
+- **test:** Takes a message and optional setup methods, then prints the message and current line number.
-- **stop:** Stop test and print error along with line number.
+- **stop:** Stop test and print message along with line number.
 - **is:** Checks if something is true and stops if it isn't.
 See the usage section below.
 - **pull:** Pulls a URL and expose varibles with info you can use.
 - **show:** Shows the body from the last pull in your web browser.
-- **err:** Print formatted error message and stops the test.
+- **err:** Print formatted exception error message and stops the test.

 ### Usage
 For a real-world example with a test runner ready, have a look at [the tests for Futest.](https://github.com/fugroup/futest/tree/master/test)